 GENOTROPIN is mixed with 1 mL of diluent.

 GENOTROPIN cartridges come in packs containing either 1 or 5 two-chamber cartridges.

-The GENOTROPIN cartridge is mixed using a Pfizer reconstitution device (GENOTROPIN Mixer) or administration device (GENOTROPIN
+The GENOTROPIN cartridge is mixed using an administration device (GENOTROPIN Pen).

 Other inactive ingredients are glycine, sodium phosphate, mannitol and water.